 We work hard, and as a team, because we really love what we do.

 NOTE: This article was originally written by Chris Dekker in 2012, and has been re-published here.
 In the 5 years that have passed since then, flat rate warranty times at many dealerships have fallen even further, and some of the problems mentioned in the article are even more prevalent today.
 There have been some positive developments too, though!
 Car dealerships are finding it harder and harder to attract quality technicians because of their pay plans, and a few auto manufacturers are slowly making changes as a result.
-Just recently, General Motors has announced changes to their pay plan to ensure that technicians are paid for most (but still not all) of the time they spend diagnosing vehicles.
+Just recently, General Motors has announced changes to their pay plan to ensure that technicians are paid for some (but still not all) of the time they spend diagnosing vehicles.

 1 thought on “How your mechanic is paid: It should matter to you.”